plaborie/cpoptimizer/how_to/model/classical_scheduling_problems/RCPSP/README.md

 More information about the formulation of this problem in CP Optimizer and the performance of the search is available in this [post](https://ibm.biz/CPO_RCPSP).

+> NOTE: The conventions for typesetting CP Optimizer models are available [here](../../../typeset_models/README.md)

 ```
 Given:
  N                                 # Number of tasks